Study with us

 The accompanying declaration for Senior Treasurers should be completed and returned with the form.

-A Senior Treasurer (Fellow of College) is obligated to control the bookkeeping and to gather reasonable evidence that the society is open to all members of college and that the officers are not self-appointing, but elected as stated in the constitution.
+A Senior Treasurer (Fellow of College) is obligated to control the bookkeeping and to gather reasonable evidence that the society is open to all members of the College and that the officers are not self-appointing, but elected as stated in the constitution.

 To obtain an annual allocation from the CCRFC you must maintain and produce annual accounts and a budget for the year ahead.
 Please read this guidance note for club treasurers and senior treasurers.